Emurasoft/excel-csv-import-help/en.md

 The Import CSV pane contains options for importing CSV data to your workbook.

-Here is a sample CSV text to test out the app:
+Here is a sample CSV to test out the app:

 ```
 name,size